alphazento/zento/README.md

 This is a package to provide a solution of modularity your Laravel project with Laravel framework.

 It includes three sub-packages: **Kernel, ThemeManager, UrlRewriter**.
-These three packages only **"Kernel"** is mantorary enabled, UrlRewriter and ThemeManager you can enable or disable it base on your project requirement.
+These three packages only **"Kernel"** is mandatory enabled, UrlRewriter and ThemeManager you can enable or disable it base on your project requirement.

 #### Kernel Package
-**Kernel** package extends package management feature to Laravel project by just configurate some key concepts such as **Provider, Middleware, Middleware Group, Command Line, Route, Theme package, Listener**.
+**Kernel** package extends package management feature to Laravel project by just configuring some key concepts such as **Provider, Middleware, Middleware Group, Command Line, Route, Theme package, Listener**.

 It provides a folder **mypackages** as private package codebase, you can create your private package in this folder by using **artisan make:package**.

 And this package also provides some useful features:
 1) Config system which can connect to DB(or you can define your config extension)
-2) Dynamic Column, Sequency Event and Listeners.
+2) Dynamic Column, Event and Sequence Listeners.

 By running command to enable this package:
 ```